JoSmith17/collab-2/README.md

 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that returns an array of the even numbers.
     - added numbers.js

+Slack your partner.
+You should both create a new HTML file.
+Link to it from index.html
+    - added names.html